fakiyer/dotfiles/.atom/packages/minimap/README.md

 When plugins are installed, a setting is created for each to enable/disable them directly from the Minimap settings view.

+#### Plugins * Decorations Z-Index

+When several plugins create decorations for the same layer, the general rule is to render the decorations as follows:

+- On the background layer, the `line` decorations are rendered before the `highlight-under` decorations.
+- On the foreground layer, the `highlight-over` decorations are rendered before the `highlight-outine` decorations.
+- When two plugins adds the same type of decorations at the same place, the decorations are rendered in the order they have been created.

+But fortunately, it's possible to reorder decorations on their specific layer using these settings.
+These settings works as a `z-index` in CSS, the higher the value, the higher the decorations will be in the render stack, for instance, a plugin's decorations with an order value of `1` will appear above decorations from a plugin with an order value of `0`.

 #### Smooth Scrolling

 Whether to offset the minimap canvas when scrolling to keep the scroll smooth.
 When `true` the minimap canvas will be offseted, resulting in a smoother scroll, but with the side-effect of a blurry minimap when the canvas is placed between pixels.
 When `false` the canvas will always stay at the same position, and will never look blurry, but the scroll will appear more jagged. `(default=true)`